connormanning/cesium.entwine.io/README.md

 ### State of Entwine's 3D Tiles output
 Entwine's 3D tiles is very much a prototype.
 It may change, and doesn't support some things that the rest of Entwine supports.
 For example, subset builds and merges are not supported for `cesium`-style builds.
 Neither are continued builds (full support will come soon).
 Modifying certain configuration entries, which would otherwise be supported, may produce invalid outputs.

+## Licensing
+This repository consists mostly of a compiled version of Cesium, which is Apache licensed.
+The rest of the repository will adopt the Apache license as well.
+See the full license [here](https://github.com/connormanning/entwine-cesium-pages/blob/master/LICENSE.md).